lucasrbenion/GroceryShopProject1/README.md

 ## Usage/Examples - Key functions

-The function below verifies that a password greater than 8 characters and a maximum of 15 characters; has at least one uppercase character, one digit, and one special character.
+The function below verifies that a password is greater than 8 characters and a maximum of 15 characters; has at least one uppercase character, one digit, and one special character.
 The function returns a bool (boolean), which means that the password passed as an argument either meets the criteria or not.

 ```
 def validatePassword(password):